irfanirshad/blog/content/posts/portfolio.md

 scraping MB, 99 acres and sorting data into xlsx files took almost 70% of our time.
 Increased the company's lead generation by 80%.

-## Automation II: Making my team member's lives easier
+## Automation II: Making my life easier by making my team's life easier

+I had just been offered a micro-promotion after our Senior DevOps left us to go to Canada to start a new life.

 After scraping, comes the cleansing and renaming of files.
 Unfornately(for me), none of my team members knew anything about python.
 Fortunately(for them), I took care of their problems as soon as I realized where their time was being spent on.
 GUI photo resizer tool which had additional features:
   1) Renaming